blocksds/grit/documentation/main_page.md

 ### 2.1 Graphics options

+Export options:

-- `-g`: Include graphics in output.
+- `-g`: Include graphics in output (default).
 - `-g!`: Exclude graphics from output.

+Graphics type:

 - `-gb`: Bitmapped graphics output.
 NOTE: without an `-gT` option, this data will have a clear bit 15.
 - `-gt`: Tiled graphics output (default).
-- `-ga <n>`: Pixel offset for non-zero pixels.
-Useful if the associated palette is at an offset.
+- -`gx`: Enable texture mode.
+You must also use `-gb`.

+Format of the output:

 - `-gB <n>`: Bit depth of the output.
 Can be 1, 2, 4, 8 or 16.
 16 bpp is a
   truecolor mode, the rest are paletted.
 If the source image is not of this bitdepth yet, it will be converted.
-- `-gS`: Shared graphics.
-Build up a shared tileset for the multiple images.
-See also `-fx`, `-S` and `-O`.
+It defaults to the bit depth of the original image.
+- `-ga <n>`: Pixel offset for non-zero pixels (this value is added to all non-zero pixels of the output).
+Useful if the associated palette is at an offset.

+Transparency options:

 - `-gT [ <h> ]`: Transparent color.
 The color should be a 16bit BGR color or 24bit RGB color in hex.
 For truecolor output, all pixels will have the alpha-bit set except this color.
 For paletted output, this color will be transferred into index 0.
+The default is `FF00FF` (magenta).
 - `-gT!`: No transparent pixels / set the alpha-bit of the pixels.
 Only has effect for NDS bitmaps.

+C type used for the data arrays:

 - `-gu8`: Graphics data is in byte arrays.
 - `-gu16`: Graphics data is in halfword arrays.
 - `-gu32`: Graphics data is in word arrays (default).

+Graphics compression:

 - `-gz!`: Graphics data is not compressed. (default)
 - `-gz0`: As `-gz!`, but with a 32-bit compression header similar to the ones used by the GBA/NDS BIOS.
 Byte 0: 0x00.
 Bytes 1-3: size of data.